ForestOfLight/skyoobguide/docs/clipping.md

 <div style="width:100%;height:0px;position:relative;padding-bottom:55.625%;"><iframe src="https://streamable.com/e/ngvjah?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Place your campfire on the ceiling.
-2. Sit in one of the seats.
+1. Sit in one of the seats.
-3. Jump out with a flick of the joystick or fly upward, whichever works.
+1. Jump out with a flick of the joystick or fly upward, whichever works.

 {: .highlight }
 > If you don’t have enough wedges to reach your fire,  you can always pair this glitch with the Checkpoint glitch for a wedge-free way of sitting at your table.

+---

+## Memory Candle Clip

+When you discard a recorded memory, your player gets offset a little from where you started it.
+This can take us right through walls!
+However, there's been a patch implemented that moves you away from any walls nearby when you discard your memory.
+This patch is effective for most singular walls, but it means that memory candles can still help us get out of tight spaces.

+<div style="width:100%;height:0px;position:relative;padding-bottom:62.500%;"><iframe src="https://streamable.com/e/xcd2pe?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

+1. Use a memory candle spell.
+1. Start recording.
+1. Stop recording.
+1. Discard your memory.

 ---